 These highlands are situated 52 kilometres from Rize’s city centre and can be accessed via direct transportation from İspir or by renting a car in the city centre or at local airports.
 Access is easier via the 14-kilometre-long Ovit Tunnel (Ovit Tüneli) passing through the mountains.
 Drivers are recommended to use snow chains, wedges, and tow ropes in winter to ensure a safe trip.

-A former centre of commerce that used to lie on the historic Silk Road (İpek Yolu), these highlands have belonged to the same family for nine generations but are fast becoming a hub of winter sports and activities with their 7 different ski runs.
+A former centre of commerce that used to lie on the historic Silk Road (İpek Yolu), these highlands are fast becoming a hub of winter sports and activities with their 7 different ski runs.
 With its mountainous areas being home to several endemic plants and animals, there are a whole bunch of things to explore on this 30,000 acres area all accessible with snowmobiles operating up and down.
 Those who know how to drive these motor vehicles can use them themselves.
 Others are offered private classes teaching them how to travel on snow.

 For those winter people who would prefer skiing or snowboarding, it must be underlined once again that this route, with its newest facilities, is simply excellent for any winter activities and sports in addition to wildlife watching.
 Necessary equipment can be rented on top of the mountain, though you should probably note that facilities may not allow you to bring along your own equipment to ensure your safety.
 Trainers on the land teach visitors how to properly carry and turn on an avalanche transceiver as well as how to use an avalanche airbag backpack.